Spectrologer/Chress/src/state/README.md

 ## Overview

-The Chress game now uses a **centralized state store** as the single source of truth for all application state.
+The Chesse game now uses a **centralized state store** as the single source of truth for all application state.
 This solves the previous issues of scattered state, difficult debugging, and localStorage limitations.

 ## Architecture